oclint/oclint-docs/rules/naming.rst

 **Name: short variable name**

 A variable with a short name is hard to understand what it stands for.
-Variable with name, but the name has number of characters less than the threshold will be emitted.

 This rule is defined by the following class: `oclint-rules/rules/naming/ShortVariableNameRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/naming/ShortVariableNameRule.cpp>`_